Tour of Britain: St. Andrews, Scotland

 Where Prince William met Kate

-St. Andrews is a public (meaning private in Britain) research university, made up of three colleges: St. Mary’s College, St. Leonard’s College and United College.
+St. Andrews is a public (meaning private in Britain) research university, comprising three colleges: St. Mary’s College, St. Leonard’s College, and United College.
 Some of the University’s buildings date back to the 16th century.
-Two of the most historic buildings that are still in use are St. Salvator’s Chapel and St. Mary’s College quadrangle.
+Two of the most historic buildings still in use are St. Salvator’s Chapel and the St. Mary’s College quadrangle.

-There is also a historical link with St. Andrews University and the United States, three signers of the Declaration of Independence attended or received degrees from there: James Wilson, John Witherspoon and Benjamin Franklin.
-Currently St. Andrews is known as the place were Prince William and Princess Kate met while students there.
+There is also a historical link with St. Andrews University and the United States; three signers of the Declaration of Independence attended or received degrees from there: James Wilson, John Witherspoon, and Benjamin Franklin.
+Currently, St. Andrews is known as the place where Prince William and Princess Kate met while students there.

 St. Andrews Cathedral: